On this page

 How long to keep your records

-Records in relation to both your employee’s super fund choice and the super contributions you make on their behalf need to be kept for five years.
+Records in relation to your employee’s choice of super fund, stapled super fund and the super contributions (including RESC) you make on their behalf need to be kept for five years.

 You need to keep super contributions records for five years from the date of the contribution.

-Super fund choice records must be kept for five years from the date the employee starts employment with you, or five years from when the employee is offered, chooses or changes their choice of super fund.
+Records relating to an employee’s choice of super fund must be kept for five years from the date the employee starts employment with you, or five years from when the employee is offered, chooses or changes their choice of super fund.

 What are the penalties if I don’t keep records?

-The ATO may impose penalties on you if you fail to keep appropriate records in relation to your employees’ super contributions and choice of super funds.
+The ATO may impose penalties on you if you fail to keep appropriate records in relation to your employees’ super contributions and choice of super fund.

-If you fail to maintain the necessary SG records, the maximum fine is 30 penalty units ($222 per penalty unit in 2020/21).
+If you fail to maintain the necessary SG records, the maximum fine is 30 penalty units ($222 per penalty unit in 2022–23 and $275 per penalty unit from 1 July 2023).
 You may also be liable for an administrative penalty of 20 penalty units.